-Current Status: The Meadow jumping mouse was listed as threatened by the New Mexico Department of Game and Fish in 1983 (Jones and Schmitt, 1997).
-Studies have suggested that the species persists in fair numbers in the areas from which it has been reported in New Mexico.
+Current Status: The meadow jumping mouse was listed as threatened by the New Mexico Department of Game and Fish in 1983 (Jones and Schmitt, 1997).
 Zwank et al. (1997) captured meadow jumping mice in all habitats that they surveyed at Bosque del Apache National Wildlife Refuge.
-Recent findings indicate that Z. h. luteus utilizes irrigation ditches adjacent to agricultural areas in the Rio Grande Valley (Morrison, 1990).
+Other extant populations in the Rio Grande and Rio Chama valleys were surveyed in the late 1980s (Morrison, 1992) and the species was found at four of seven historical localities.
+These localities appear to represent relicts of a formerly more extensive range in this valley.
+Meadow jumping mice may use the vegetated margins of irrigation ditches adjacent to agricultural areas in the Rio Grande Valley, which suggests that habitat disturbance may not be a limiting factor under some conditions, provided that soil moisture and herbaceous plant cover and composition are sufficient to replicate natural habitat (Morrison, 1990).